multiformats/multiaddr/protocols/DNS4.md

 # `dns4`

-`dns4` is a protocol that defines which domain name should be used, but only by resolving it to a IPv4 address.
+`dns4` is a protocol that defines which domain name should be used, but only by resolving it to IPv4 addresses.

 ## Representation Format